Skip to content

 On this page

-A virtual machine is a software-defined computer.
-It runs a guest operating system and receives virtual hardware from the hypervisor: CPU, memory, disk, and network interfaces.
+A VM is a software-defined computer.
+It runs a guest OS and receives virtual hardware from the hypervisor: CPU, memory, disk, and network interfaces.

 VM basics